nvim-neo-tree/neo-tree.nvim/README.md

 Anything that causes Neo-tree to lose focus will end preview mode.
 When `use_float = false`, the window that was taken over by preview mode will revert back to whatever was shown in that window before preview mode began.

+You can choose a custom title for the floating window by setting the `title` option in its config.

 If you want to work with the floating preview mode window in autocmds or other custom code, the window will have the `neo-tree-preview` filetype.